ssvb/ssvb.github.com/_posts/2012-05-04-xorg-drivers-and-software-rendering.md

 [blog](http://ickle.wordpress.com/2012/03/30/cairo-performance-on-ion/)
 [posts](http://ickle.wordpress.com/2012/04/02/cairo-performance-on-radeon/) from Chris Wilson.
-These blog posts additionally showcase [Intel SNA](http://www.phoronix.com/scan.php?page=news_item&px=OTUyOQ), which happens to be quite an impressive [DDX](http://www.x.org/wiki/Development/Documentation/Glossary#DDX) driver and can provide 2D graphics hardware acceleration for X applications via [XRender extension](http://en.wikipedia.org/wiki/X_Rendering_Extension) and is clearly doing it faster than software rendering.
+These blog posts additionally showcase [Intel SNA](http://www.phoronix.com/scan.php?page=news_item&px=OTUyOQ), which happens to be quite an impressive [DDX](http://www.x.org/wiki/Development/Documentation/Glossary#DDX) driver.
+It provides 2D graphics hardware acceleration for X applications via [XRender extension](http://en.wikipedia.org/wiki/X_Rendering_Extension) and is clearly doing this faster than software rendering.

 It may really surprise some people, but graphics drivers are generally doing not so great for 2D acceleration on linux desktop systems.
 This has